-- 1. Loosen clamping of level monitor cable on the engine and disconnect the connector. - 2.
-Put a container under the water-cooled exhaust manifold and unscrew the monitor.
+- 1. Loosen the coolant level monitor cable clamps towards the cable cluster and disconnect the connector. - 2.
+Put a container under the heat exchanger and unscrew the monitor.
 Immediately insert a threaded plug M18x1.5 in the hole for the monitor.
 Avoid contact with the skin when handling coolant. - 3.
 Connect the monitor connector and put the control switch in the "ON" position. - 4.
 Check that the warning lamp remains on and that the buzzer sounds (if fitted). - 5.
 Lower the monitor into a metal container (steel) with liquid.
 It is important that the monitor body is in contact with the metal. - 6.
 After approximately 2 seconds the warning lamp should go out. - 7.
 Remove the monitor from the liquid.
 After approximately 7 seconds the warning lamp will come on and the buzzer sound (if fitted). - 8.
 Disconnect the monitor connector and screw on the monitor again. - 9.
 Clamp the monitor cable as before and connect the connector. - 10.
 Top up the system with coolant according to the specification on page 26.